PrimerAI/pointer-generator/README.md

 ## Generating

 Once trained, point the path in `decoder.py` to the subdirectory with the saved weights (the `train` directory in the log directory specified during training).
+Also update the hyperparameter values in that file to match those for the current model.
 Calling `generate_summary` returns the summary for a given document.

 # Experiments